English Paper Piecing Tips for Beginners

 Pre-washing fabric

-It is best to pre-wash the fabric for English paper piecing; you want to be able to easily fold and crease the fabric over the paper.
+It is best to pre-wash the fabric for English paper piecing, as this allows you to fold and crease the fabric over the paper easily.
 A crisp fabric will make this task harder.

 Basting